tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 - **Statistical**: Need huge amount of prior data to calculate the joint.

+### Can we represent joint distribution more compactly

+Suppose, we have SAT scores and Intelligence and we want to determine the joint distributions over these two RVs.
+We can write it as either $P(S, I) = P(S \mid I)P(I)$ or $P(S, I) = P(I \mid S)P(S)$.
+The former seems to be a more natural way of writing the joint distribution as, naturally, intelligence of a student determines his/her SAT scores.
+Hence, it makes sense to ask what is the SAT score given the student's intelligence.
+Keep this notion of ***assumptions*** in mind!

+Now consider one more RV Grade ($G$) of a student.
+Notice that none of the three variables are independent of each other.
+Grade and SAT scores are clearly corelated with the Intelligence, in the sense that, student's performance in SAT and his grade affect our belief of his intellignce.
+We can make a ***assumption*** that the grade of a student doesn't depend on his SAT score, given his intelligence.
+We essentially are saying

+$$P(G \mid I, S) = P(G \mid I)$$

+which can be represented as $$G \perp S \mid I$$.

+These assumptions are modelling choice and once chosen cannot be changed.
+This choice of assumptions is made such that it agrees the most with the observed data out of all modelling choices.

+Let's see the implications of the independence assumption we made in previous discussion.
+Suppose, $I$ and $S$ are binary variables and $G$ can take upto 3 values.
+Under no assumption, we would have $2 \times 2 \times 3 - 1 = 11$ parameters.
+Under our assumption, the joint distribution factorizes as follows

+$$P(S, I, G) = P(G \mid I)P(S \mid I)P(I)$$ which needs only $7$ parameters to be represented.
+This means, we can reduce the number of parameters required to represent the joint distribution by assuming independence between our RVs.

 ### Can we use a Graph to represent a Joint Distribution

 ### Different types of Reasoning encoded in a Bayesian Network